github/docs/content/code-security/codeql-cli/codeql-cli-manual/database-create.md

 \[Advanced] Read a Code Scanning configuration file specifying options on how to create the CodeQL databases and what queries to run in later steps.
-For more details on the format of this configuration file, refer to [AUTOTITLE](/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/customizing-your-advanced-setup-for-code-scanning#example-configuration-files).
-To run queries from this file in a later step, invoke [codeql database analyze](/code-security/codeql-cli/codeql-cli-manual/database-analyze) without any other queries specified.
+For more details on the format of this configuration file, refer to "[AUTOTITLE](/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/customizing-your-advanced-setup-for-code-scanning#example-configuration-files)".
+To run queries from this file in a later step, invoke "[codeql database analyze](/code-security/codeql-cli/codeql-cli-manual/database-analyze)" without any other queries specified.

 #### `--[no-]db-cluster`